ierof/GitExtensionsDoc/source/settings.rst

       .. setting:: Vertical ruler position

-        Position for ruler.
+        Position for ruler in TextEditor controls.
-        .. todo Any effect?
+        .. todo Should be moved to the TextEditor context menu

   .. settingspage:: SSH